- Chart

 Major Acquisitions

-- Strategic Rationale: To expand Jacobs' capabilities in cybersecurity and intelligence.
+- Strategic Rationale: To significantly expand Jacobs' cyber and intelligence capabilities, strengthening its Critical Mission Solutions segment.

 Growth Trajectory and Initiatives